 Worried about making ends meet?

 Are you feeling squeezed by the high cost of housing and the reality of your income?
 You are not alone.
-This is a reality for millions of retirees.
-How are you going to manage?
-One idea is to share your largest cost — housing.
+This is a reality for so many people, especially in retirement.

 Do any of these sound familiar to you?

-- Stressed by paying for your housing alone.
+- Stressed by paying for your housing by yourself.

 - More space in your house than you need.